UWSocialComputing/connect4/index.md

 ![Simona](https://media.discordapp.net/attachments/930542558269038652/941451361520865280/profile.jpeg?width=450&height=450)

 Simona is studying both Computer Science and Gender, Women, and Sexuality Studies.
+Her comfort food is Chinese Malatang or hotpot.
+One of her ongoing projects is to try all flavors of Haagen-dazs icecream.